 You should also make sure there is either a dominance on palette knife work or brushwork.
-You probably shouldn't use both equally throughout your painting as it may look slightly confused.
+You probably shouldn’t use both equally throughout your painting as it may look slightly confusing.

 If I use mostly palette knife work in my painting, I could incorporate small areas of visible brushwork to break things up.
 On the other hand, if I mostly use brushwork, I could break things up with small areas of thick palette knife strokes.

 Just remember that you need all the elements in your painting to work well together.
 There is no point having some beautiful strokes of color in your painting from a palette knife if they do not fit with the rest of the painting.

 My painting below is a demonstration of both palette knife work and brushwork.
 I used the palette knife to build up that thick texture on the canvas, particularly for the sun.
 I used the brush to add some of the finer details.